 This agenda advances a bold vision for increased economic growth and vitality in the Commonwealth through improvements in the education and skill levels of our workforce.
-It establishes strategic priorities to drive higher education innovation and improvement, and key performance indicators to monitor progress toward an ambitious educational attainment goal - for 60% of working-age Kentuckians to have a high-quality postsecondary credential by the year 2030.
+It establishes strategic priorities to drive higher education innovation and improvement, and key performance indicators to monitor progress toward an ambitious educational attainment goal - for 60% of workingage Kentuckians to have a high-quality postsecondary credential by the year 2030.

 The previous iteration of this agenda, "Stronger by Degrees," promoted high-impact practices that enabled us to reimagine developmental education and infuse workplace essential skills into select degree programs.
+"Higher

-"Higher Education Matters" will accelerate the adoption of high-impact practices that further improve teaching and learning, ensure the quality and relevancy of postsecondary credentials and invite non-traditional and historically excluded individuals onto our campuses in greater numbers.
+Education Matters" will accelerate the adoption of high-impact practices that further improve teaching and learning, ensure the quality and relevancy of postsecondary credentials and invite individuals underrepresented in higher education onto our campuses in greater numbers.

-A critical focus of "Higher Education Matters" is creating equitable higher education opportunities for all Kentuckians.
-We must ensure everyone is provided access to life-changing postsecondary credentials, as well as the academic, social and emotional supports to succeed.
+A critical focus of "Higher Education Matters" is ensuring higher education is within the reach of all Kentuckians.
+We must ensure everyone has access to life-changing postsecondary credentials, as well as the academic, social and emotional supports to succeed.
 Doing so is both an economic and moral imperative.

 This strategic agenda provides a framework that is fixed enough to provide focus and stability, yet flexible enough to respond to changing conditions.
-Revisions in 2024 include new key performance indicators to monitor college affordability and return on investment, as well as adjustments to some objectives and strategies to better reflect statewide priorities.
+Revisions in 2024 and 2025 include new key performance indicators to monitor college affordability and return on investment; adjustments to some objectives and strategies to better reflect statewide priorities; and changes to comply with the passage of House Bill 4 in 2025.